Six Sigma is a quality management methodology used to reduce defects and maintain consistency in products.

 The tally sheet is also known as the check sheet or checklist.

-With a tally sheet, you record the data by marking it in real time.
-To record the data you go to the location and observe the process and record it on the sheet.
-Most of the time you only have to tick or cross it off.
+With a tally sheet, you record the data by marking it in real-time.
+You go to the location and observe the process and record it on a sheet.
+In most cases, you have to tick or cross it off.

-A flowchart is a diagram that consists of several boxes connected with lines.
-This diagram shows you the workflow, process procedure or an algorithm.
-The flowchart helps you visualize the process flow and find any issues or bottlenecks.
+A flow chart is a diagram comprised of boxes connected with lines.
+This diagram shows you the workflow, process procedure, or algorithm.
+It helps you visualize the process flow and find issues or bottlenecks.

-The flow chart is a useful communication tool and can help you significantly while studying process improvement or documenting a process.
+The flow chart is a useful communication tool and can help you while studying process improvement or documenting a process.

 A histogram is similar to a bar chart and displays the graphical distribution of numerical data.
 It is primarily used to show frequency distribution.

-A histogram can assist in discovering if a process change has occurred from one period to another.
-It is also a good communication tool to express data quickly.
+It helps you discover if a process change has occurred from one period to another.
+A histogram is an excellent communication tool to express data quickly.

 Cause and Effect Diagram

 This diagram is also known as an Ishikawa or fishbone diagram.

-The cause and effect diagram helps you find possible causes for a problem or effect.
-With the help of this tool, you can also find bottlenecks in your process and determine any issues within the process, such as why a particular process is not working.
+The cause and effect diagram helps you find possible causes for a problem.
+It helps you find bottlenecks in your process, such as why a particular process is not working.

-A Pareto Diagram is a bar chart where the longest bar is on the left side, and shortest is on the right side.
-The height of bar decreases gradually from left to right and displays the frequency of various errors.
+A Pareto Diagram is a bar chart.
+The longest bar is on the left side, and the shortest is on the right side.
+The height of the bar decreases from left to right and the chart displays the frequency of various errors.

-In a scatter diagram you use two variables: One is the dependent variable and the other is the independent variable.
+You use two variables in a Scatter Diagram: one is the dependent variable, and the other is the independent variable.

-This diagram can help to determine a relationship between the two variables.
-After determining the correlation between the variables, you can easily predict the behavior of the other variable.
+This diagram helps you determine the relationship between the two variables.
+You can predict the behavior of the other variable after determining the correlation between the two.